Col. Robert Aiken. Cement World, August 15, 1908, p. 327.

 Aiken's tilt-up construction remains a dominant form of construction throughout the United States.
 He is honored each year by the presentation of the Robert Aiken Memorial Award at the annual World of Concrete Convention.

-Inventor Robert Aiken's tombstone at the Lake Mound Cemetery, Zion, Illinois.
+Inventor Robert Aiken's grave marker at Lake Mound Cemetery, Zion, Illinois.

 Special thanks to museum volunteer, Al Westerman, for his extensive research on Robert Aiken.